AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/Function Compute execution logs/Overview.md

 ## Billing

 -   You are not charged for using the log query feature of Function Compute.
 -   After function execution logs are collected by Log Service, you are charged for the storage space that the logs occupy, data reads, read/write requests, data transformation, and data shipping.
-For more information, see[Log Service pricing](https://www.alibabacloud.com/product/log-service/pricing?spm=a3c0i.139163.9288850920.1.7690637avzyiqo).
+For more information, see [Log Service pricing](https://www.alibabacloud.com/product/log-service/pricing?spm=a3c0i.139163.9288850920.1.7690637avzyiqo).

 ## Limits